davidmreed/sfse-question-drafts/first-unit-test.md

 ## Overview

 Unit (and integration) testing is a big topic, but it starts with a small set of principles.
-If you've never written a unit test before, we strongly encourage you to complete the [Apex Testing Trailhead module](https://trailhead.salesforce.com/content/learn/modules/apex_testing) and read at least the Month of Testing series and [How to Write Good Unit Tests](https://developer.salesforce.com/page/How_to_Write_Good_Unit_Tests) articles.
+If you've never written a unit test before, we strongly encourage you to complete the [Unit Testing on the Lightning Platform](https://trailhead.salesforce.com/en/content/learn/modules/unit-testing-on-the-lightning-platform) Trailhead module and read at least the Month of Testing series and [How to Write Good Unit Tests](https://developer.salesforce.com/page/How_to_Write_Good_Unit_Tests) articles.
 All of these materials are linked under Resources below.

-It's a common mistake to think of unit tests, and code coverage, as exchangeable resources.
-But unit tests aren't off-the-shelf components.
-Each unit test is designed for a particular piece of code, and validates and documents specific aspects of its operation.

 Fundamentally, testing comprises three steps: